-The BRAF V600E mutation is an important prognostic and predictive factor for CRC, particularly in advanced stages of the disease.
-BRAF V600E mutations are associated with increased mortality risk, independent of age, sex, tumour location, MSI status, differentiation grade, and TNM grading.
+The BRAF V600E mutation is an important prognostic and predictive factor for CRC, particularly in advanced stages of the disease.39 BRAF V600E mutations are associated with increased mortality risk, independent of age, sex, tumour location, MSI status, differentiation grade, and TNM grading.
 The BRAF V600E subtype is more aggressive (median overall survival [OS] for patients with BRAF-mutant V600E [BRAF-MT] mCRC: 11.4-18.2 months) than

 BRAF non-V600E (median OS: 60.7 months).
-The wild-type BRAF (BRAF-WT, no mutation) has a median OS of 41.1-43.0 months.
-Similar results were observed in a pooled analysis of four Phase III studies in patients with mCRC: patients with BRAF-MT had a worse prognosis compared to patients with BRAF-WT tumours (progression-free survival [PFS]: 6.2 versus 7.7 months; p<0.001; OS: 11.4 versus 17.2 months; p<0.001).

-Seligmann et al. evaluated data from 2,530 patients with advanced CRC who received chemotherapy in three randomised trials.
-A total of 231 patients (9.1%) were positive for BRAF mutation, although the clinicians were previously unaware of this.
-Patients with BRAF-WT tumours and BRAF-mutant tumours administered firstline oxaliplatin/fluorouracil had comparable PFS (5.7 versus 6.3 months; p=0.26) and disease control rate (59.2% versus 72%; p=0.24).
-Patients with BRAF-mutant tumours had a significantly shorter post-progression survival (4.2 versus 9.2 months; p<0.001) after advancement on firstline chemotherapy.
-The unfavourable prognosis of patients with BRAF V600E tumours may be because of resistance to chemotherapy after first-line treatment.
-In these patients, response to standard chemotherapy is limited and therefore the response rate is poor.
+18,40 The wild-type BRAF (BRAF-WT, no mutation) has a median OS of 41.1-43.0 months.
+18 Similar results were observed in a pooled analysis of four Phase III studies in patients with mCRC: patients with BRAF-MT had a worse prognosis compared to patients with BRAF-WT tumours (progression-free survival [PFS]: 6.2 versus 7.7 months; p<0.001; OS: 11.4 versus 17.2 months; p<0.001).
+41 unaware of this.
+Patients with BRAF-WT tumours and BRAF-mutant tumours administered first-line oxaliplatin/fluorouracil had comparable PFS (5.7 versus 6.3 months; p=0.26) and disease control rate (59.2% versus 72%; p=0.24).
+Patients with BRAF-mutant tumours had a significantly shorter post-progression survival (4.2 versus 9.2 months; p<0.001) after advancement on first-line chemotherapy.36 The unfavourable prognosis of patients with BRAF V600E tumours may be because of resistance to chemotherapy after first-line treatment.
+In these patients, response to standard chemotherapy is limited and therefore the response rate is poor.43